Gnkgo/summaries/computer-networks/cn_summary.md

 ## TCP Congestion Control
 ### Slow Start
 - Multiplicative increase of the congestion window
-- Every packet is ACK'ed, the size of the cogestion window grows by one packet.
+- Every packet is ACK'ed, the size of the congestion window grows by one packet.
 - This leads to a doubling of the window size, every RTT.
 Slow start operates when the *cwnd* is lower than the *ssthresh*

 ### Congestion avoidance - additive increase
-- For every RTT, the congestion windwo size grows with a single packet unlsess packet losses are inferred, in which case, the congestion window reduces by half.
+- For every RTT, the congestion window size grows with a single packet unless packet losses are inferred, in which case, the congestion window reduces by half.
 The connection has already experienced congestion before, and as such, it "knows" that exponential growth (slow start algorithm) will be too aggressive.
-Congestion avoidance is operating when the *cwnd* is higher than or equal to the *sstresh*
+Congestion avoidance is operating when the *cwnd* is higher than or equal to the *ssthresh*

 ### Fast retransmission and fast recovery
 - When three duplicate ACKs are received by the sender, it will (fast) retransmit the apparent data packet that got lost.
-The fast recovery mechanism halves the *cwnd* and sets $sstresh = cwnd$.
+The fast recovery mechanism halves the *cwnd* and sets $ssthresh = cwnd$.
 It does not return to the slow start (by setting $cwnd = 1$) as would be done upon a timeout.
 The main intuition is that a timeout, and the resulting significant reduction in throughput, should only occur if no packets can be transmitted anymore (in the client-server direction, in the server-client direction, or in both directions).
-Three duplicate ACKs indicate less severe congestioin (i.e., some packets sill arrive), which can be solved by halving the congestion window.
+Three duplicate ACKs indicate less severe congestion (i.e., some packets sill arrive), which can be solved by halving the congestion window.

 ## Bloom Filter
 ### Potential applications for Bloom filters on small platforms